sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 ### Upload Direct Routing numbers to your tenant

+Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory supports future number management enhancements.

+For example, if you upload your numbers, they are viewable as acquired phone numbers when using the PowerShell command [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment), and also viewable in Teams admin center > Phone Numbers.

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory is optional.

-If you upload phone numbers to Microsoft's telephone number management inventory, the numbers are in scope when using the PowerShell command [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment), and also viewable in Teams admin center > Phone Numbers.

 If you don't upload the phone numbers, you can still assign numbers to users.
 Assigning a number to a user automatically uploads the number to Microsoft's telephone number maangement inventory if it's not already there.

 To upload Direct Routing telephone numbers to Microsoft's telephone number management inventory, see the following PowerShell command: [New-CsOnlineDirectRoutingTelephoneNumberUploadOrder](/powershell/module/teams/new-csonlinedirectroutingtelephonenumberuploadorder).